 Certain personal injury claims may require the perspective of a medical expert witness to discuss pain and suffering.
 These witnesses will most frequently be called to discuss the life-long implications of any injuries sustained by the plaintiff.
 The two types of pain and suffering include:

-- Physical Pain and Suffering — bodily injuries sustained as a result of the incident that affect the plaintiff’s quality of life.
+- Physical Pain and Suffering — bodily injuries sustained as a result of the incident that affects the plaintiff’s quality of life.

 - Mental/Emotional Pain and Suffering — any emotional trauma that a plaintiff experiences as a result of the incident including emotional distress, PTSD, depression, fear, anger, humiliation, and anxiety, among others.